Time Theft—Are Your Employees Stealing Time at Work?

 Want to ensure that your employees are focused on their tasks?
 With CurrentWare’s employee computer monitoring software, preventing time theft at work is as easy as installing the solution on your employee’s computers, blocking distracting websites, and running reports on their computer activity from a convenient central console.

-• Track web browsing including time spent on each site, the exact URL, the web page title, and more
+- Track web browsing including time spent on each site, the exact URL, the web page title, and more

-• Monitor application usage to see who is playing games or using unauthorized software
+- Monitor application usage to see who is playing games or using unauthorized software

-• Track idle time to see how active your employees are on their computers
+- Track idle time to see how active your employees are on their computers

-• Monitor bandwidth usage to see who is slowing down the network with Netflix, Twitch, and Sports streaming
+- Monitor bandwidth usage to see who is slowing down the network with Netflix, Twitch, and Sports streaming

 What is Time Theft?

 At its core, time theft occurs when an employee accepts payment for work or time they did not actually complete.
-This practice comes in a range of severity, from employees mismanaging their allocated break times all that way up to intentionally fraudulent claims.
+This practice comes in a range of severity, from employees mismanaging their allocated break times all the way up to intentionally fraudulent claims.

 This practice is not always done maliciously, as is the case when employees accidentally forget to punch in/out on their time cards or if a lack of employee time tracking infrastructure causes them to overestimate time spent on work or underestimate time spent on breaks.